JxyIT/Azure-Config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create the Client VM (Windows 10) named “Client-1”
+1. Create the Client VM (Windows 10) named “Client-1”

-Username: labuser
-Password: Cyberlab123!
-Attach it to the same region and Virtual Network as DC-1 After VM is created, set Client-1’s DNS settings to DC-1’s Private IP address From the Azure Portal, restart Client-1
+2. Attach it to the same region and Virtual Network as DC-1

+3. After VM is created, set Client-1’s DNS settings to DC-1’s Private IP address

+4. From the Azure Portal, restart Client-1

-Login to Client-1
+5. Log in to Client-1

-Attempt to ping DC-1’s private IP address
+6. Attempt to ping DC-1’s private IP address

-Ensure the ping succeeded
+7. Ensure the ping succeeded

-From Client-1, open PowerShell and run ipconfig /all The output for the DNS settings should show DC-1’s private IP Address
+8. From Client-1, open PowerShell and run ipconfig /all

+9. The output for the DNS settings should show DC-1’s private IP Address

 </p>
 <br />